MatMasIt/notesArchive/latest/Inglese/2021/maggio/venerdì_28/09_00_00/appunti.md

 (Because humans ook like yahoos) **disgusted at the sight of his own image reflected in a mirror**

-"Persons: common horses/animals that you can find in europe"
+Persons: common horses/animals that you can find in europe
+People: animals

+He is going to complain about the irrationality, brutality of the horses in England

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMDEwMjU5NjYsNDkzNzExMzQxLC0xMj
-U4MDQxODYxXX0=
+eyJoaXN0b3J5IjpbLTc0MTM3OTM1Niw0OTM3MTEzNDEsLTEyNT
+gwNDE4NjFdfQ==
 -->